srilakshmikanthanp/chatviewer/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Just goto [chatviewer](https://chatviewer.netlify.app/) and select whatsapp exported chat.
-File extensions should be `.txt` is chat exported as without media `.zip` if chat is exported as with media.
+File extensions should be `.txt` if chat exported as without media `.zip` if chat is exported as with media.

 **Note : This file is never uploaded any server just processed in your own system with js.**